 He charged the students and the incoming executives of the Union to continue along the line of progress, stating that though there is a lifespan for every tenure, there should still be continuity of good legacies while injecting progressive initiatives or agenda of a new administration.

-The Vice Chancellor who warned students and youths in general against indulging in social vices especially consumption of illicit substances encouraged them to confide in the Dean of Student Affairs and other University personnel on their challenges.
+The Vice Chancellor however warned students and youths in general against indulging in social vices especially consumption of illicit substances and encouraged them to confide in the Dean of Student Affairs and other University personnel on their challenges.

-The Vice Chancellor who disclosed that he had been enjoying robust Management-Student Union relationshiip over the years attributed the synergy to the ability of his Administration to understand and relate well with student challenges and finding a common ground on several issues in the university.
+The Vice-Chancellor while disclosing that he had been enjoying robust Management-Student Union relationship over the years, attributed the synergy to the ability of his Administration to understand and relate well with student challenges and finding a common ground on several issues in the university.